aerospike/backup-go/cmd/asbackup/readme.md

   # SNOW,
   # EXPRESS_ONEZONE
   storage-class: ""
-  # If is set, tool will try to restore archived files to the specified tier.
-  # Tiers are: Standard, Bulk, Expedited.
-  access-tier: ""
-  # How often (in milliseconds) a backup client checks object status when restoring an archived object.
-  restore-poll-duration: 1000
   # Maximum number of attempts that should be made in case of an error.
   retry-max-attempts: 100
   # Max backoff duration in seconds between retried attempts.